Quick Start Guide

 ZephFlow flow = ZephFlow.startFlow();

-The generated YAML can be saved to a file and used with the CLI starter.
+You can save this output to a file and use it with the CLI starter.

 Running ZephFlow as an HTTP Backend